jloh02/SGRouter/routing_service/README.md

-# SGRouter Graph Builder Service
+# SGRouter Routing Service
-GAE service to build a graph describing Singapore's public transit system, export it to a SQLite database and upload it to Google Cloud Storage.
+GAE service to find the shortest path using Singapore's public transit system.
+Graph created by graph_builder_service and uploaded to Google Cloud Storage in the form of an SQLite Database.
+Routing algorithm uses a modified Dijkstra algorithm.

 ## Technical Overview
 Language: Java11